Christopher Lubienski

 Christopher Lubienski is a professor of education policy at Indiana University, Bloomington, where he is also Director of the Center for Evaluation and Education Policy.
 He is an elected member of the National Academy of Education (US), and is a Fellow with the American Educational Research Association.
 He is also a Fellow at the National Education Policy Center, Guest Professor and Senior Research Fellow at the Center for Global Studies of Educational Leadership and Collaboration at East China Normal University in Shanghai, and adjunct professor at Murdoch University in Western Australia, where he also served as Sir Walter Murdoch Visiting Professor.

 After receiving his Ph.D. in education policy at Michigan State University under David F. Labaree, Lubienski completed post-doctoral fellowships at the National Academy of Education and at Brown University under historian Carl Kaestle.
-He was also a Fulbright Senior Scholar in New Zealand, at the University of Waikato.
+He was also a Fulbright Senior Scholar in New Zealand, at the University of Waikato, and a Fellow for an invited writing residency at L’Institut d’études avancées de Paris / Paris Institute for Advanced Study.